The Andy Warhol Diaries: Content

-The diary begins on November 24, 1976, with Warhol in Vancouver.
-This was the end of his trip to Seattle for the opening of the Seattle Art Museum.
-Warhol mentioned that, while on the West Coast, he attended model Marisa Berenson's wedding to Jim Randall in Los Angeles.
-He flew with socialite Catherine Guinness and his manager Fred Hughes from Vancouver to LaGuardia Airport in Queens.
-When he got to his home in Manhattan, he had an early Thanksgiving dinner with his live-in boyfriend Jed Johnson.
+The diary opens on November 24, 1976, with Warhol in Vancouver at the conclusion of a trip to Seattle for the opening of the Seattle Art Museum.
+While on the West Coast, he noted that he attended the wedding of model Marisa Berenson and business tycoon Jim Randall in Los Angeles.
+Warhol then flew from Vancouver to LaGuardia Airport in East Elmhurst, Queens, with socialite Catherine Guinness and his business manager Fred Hughes, returning to his Manhattan home, where he shared an early Thanksgiving dinner with his live-in boyfriend Jed Johnson.

-For the next eleven years, Warhol documented his social life and notations of expenses.
-The book is filled with his observations about the personal lives and careers of his famous friends and associates.
-Michael Gross noted in New York magazine: The cast of characters ranges from employees to celebrities like Elizabeth Taylor ("like a fat little Kewpie doll"), Martin Scorsese ("coke problems"), Yves Saint Laurent ("he has to take a million pills"), Sophia Loren ("Didn't she f--- her way to the top?"), Elaine Kaufman ("stuffing herself with rolls"), Steve Rubell ("Gave me a Quaalude"), Liza Minnelli ("Give me every drug you've got"), Halston ("he gave her a bottle of coke, a few sticks of marijuana, a Valium, four Quaaludes"), Mick and Bianca Jagger ("She can't go to bed with him because she just doesn't think he's attractive"), Lady Isabella Lambton ("picks her nose and eats it"), Margaret Trudeau ("sitting on the toilet with her pants down and a coke spook up her nose"), Patti Smith ("all I could think about was her b.o."), Jerry Hall ("she had underarm b.o."), Allan Carr ("What a butterball"), Truman Capote ("How does anyone make it with Truman?"), Sue Mengers ("so vulgar"), Barbra Streisand ("West Side taste"), Rudolf Nureyev ("mean, he's really mean"), Raquel Welch ("sweet now that she's come down a little in the world"), Julian Schnabel ("very pushy"), Marina Cicogna ("like a truck driver"), Richard Nixon ("like a Dickens character"), Calvin and Kelly Klein ("a hot media affair"), Mercedes Kellogg ("a fat thing"), and lots more.
-The last diary entry was on February 17, 1987.
-Warhol walked the runway with jazz musician Miles Davis during a Japanese fashion show at the Tunnel nightclub in Chelsea.
-Warhol mentioned that Davis gave him his address and they made a deal—Warhol would paint his portrait in exchange for ten minutes of Davis playing music for him.
-When Warhol got home, he called his manager Fred Hughes and told him he was too exhausted to attend a Fendi dinner that evening.
-Hughes' assistant Sam Bolton and Interview fashion editor Wilfredo Rosado called him before he slept.
+For the next eleven years, Warhol documented his personal and social life, along with his career and daily expenses.
+The book is filled with candid observations about his famous friends and associates.
+Michael Gross wrote in New York magazine: The cast of characters ranges from employees to celebrities like Elizabeth Taylor ("like a fat little Kewpie doll"), Martin Scorsese ("coke problems"), Yves Saint Laurent ("he has to take a million pills"), Sophia Loren ("Didn't she f--- her way to the top?"), Elaine Kaufman ("stuffing herself with rolls"), Steve Rubell ("Gave me a Quaalude"), Liza Minnelli ("Give me every drug you've got"), Halston ("he gave her a bottle of coke, a few sticks of marijuana, a Valium, four Quaaludes"), Mick and Bianca Jagger ("She can't go to bed with him because she just doesn't think he's attractive"), Lady Isabella Lambton ("picks her nose and eats it"), Margaret Trudeau ("sitting on the toilet with her pants down and a coke spook up her nose"), Patti Smith ("all I could think about was her b.o."), Jerry Hall ("she had underarm b.o."), Allan Carr ("What a butterball"), Truman Capote ("How does anyone make it with Truman?"), Sue Mengers ("so vulgar"), Barbra Streisand ("West Side taste"), Rudolf Nureyev ("mean, he's really mean"), Raquel Welch ("sweet now that she's come down a little in the world"), Julian Schnabel ("very pushy"), Marina Cicogna ("like a truck driver"), Richard Nixon ("like a Dickens character"), Calvin and Kelly Klein ("a hot media affair"), Mercedes Kellogg ("a fat thing"), and lots more.
+The final diary entry dates from February 17, 1987.
+That evening, Warhol walked the runway with jazz musician Miles Davis during a fashion show at the Tunnel nightclub in Chelsea, Manhattan.
+He noted that Davis gave him his address and proposed an exchange: Warhol would paint his portrait in return for ten minutes of Davis playing music for him.
+After returning home, Warhol called Hughes to say he was too exhausted to attend a Fendi dinner that night.
+He later received calls from Hughes' assistant Sam Bolton and Interview fashion editor Wilfredo Rosado before going to sleep.